AdobeDocs/experience-manager-64.en/help/assets/reuse-assets-using-msm.md

 ---
-title: Reuse assets using MSM for Assets
+title: Reuse assets using MSM
 description: Use assets across multiple pages/folders that are derived from and linked to parent assets.
 The assets stay in sync with a primary copy and with a few clicks, receive the updates from parent assets.
 contentOwner: AG
-products: SG_EXPERIENCEMANAGER/6.4/ASSETS
 mini-toc-levels: 1
 ---

-# Reuse assets using MSM for Assets {#reuse-assets-using-msm-for-assets}
+# Reuse assets using MSM for [!DNL Assets] {#reuse-assets-using-msm-for-assets}

-Multi Site Manager (MSM) functionality in Adobe Experience Manager (AEM) enables users to reuse content that is authored once and reused across multiple web-locations.
-The same is available for digital assets as MSM for Assets functionality.
-Using MSM for Assets, you can:
+Multi Site Manager (MSM) functionality in [!DNL Adobe Experience Manager] enables users to reuse content that is authored once and reused across multiple web-locations.
+The same is available for digital assets as MSM for [!DNL Assets] functionality.
+Using MSM for [!DNL Assets], you can:

 * Create assets once and then make copies of these assets to reuse in other areas of the site.
 * Keep multiple copies in synchronization and update the original primary copy once to push the changes to the child copies.